zerratar/PapyrusDotNet/README.md

 + Added support for Properties and Atttributes.
 + Added support for InitialValue for fields.
 + Fixed a bug when concating strings
-+ Added nex example on how to use Attributes and Properties.<br/>
++ Added new example on how to use Attributes and Properties.<br/>

 ###v0.1
 + Initial Release to github<br/>